Mary-Tyler-Moore/pet-partners/README.md

 <br />

 ## Target Market:
 ***Pet Partners*** will aggressively market to anyone having a bad day :sob:.
-Customers will be able to reach us on the hotline listed on our website, but we will also create a pet booking system with Node.js and Mongo DB Cloud Atlas.
+Not only will customers be able to reach us on the hotline :telephone_receiver: listed online, but we are also creating a pet booking system using Node.js and Mongo DB Cloud Atlas.

 The mission of ***Pet Partners*** is to brighten :rainbow: people's day with our loving, and well behaved pets.
 We at ***Pet Partners*** are committed to offering pet accessibility to those who are sick, depressed or stressed out!